Germany keeps distance from US cluster bombs for Ukraine – DW – 07/12/2023

 Cluster bombs are imprecise, and what doesn't detonate on impact can lie around for years, maiming or killing people, including children, who come across them.
 Some cluster bombs have a "dud rate" of up to 40% — meaning huge numbers of bomblets remain dangerous for years.

-German officials can largely sidestep the issue, calling the US delivery a "sovereign decision of the United States," as Chancellor Olaf Scholz did during a news conference on Monday with his Australian counterpart in Berlin.
+German officials can largely sidestep the issue, calling the US delivery a "sovereign decision of the United States," as Chancellor Olaf Scholz, of the Social Democrats (SPD), did during a news conference on Monday with his Australian counterpart in Berlin.

-However, given its leading role in the alliance arming Ukraine "for as long as necessary," as Foreign Minister Annalena Baerbock has said, Germany cannot remain completely silent when its bigger ally across the Atlantic wants to deliver a weapon that it is on record opposing.

-"Ukraine finds itself in an exceptional situation and desperately needs the ammunition," Michael Roth, a lawmaker from the governing Social Democrats (SPD), told WDR, a public broadcaster.
+The SPD likes to view itself as an anti-war party, and Bundestag Deputy Michael Roth said he hoped that cluster munitions would see little action.
+"Ukraine finds itself in an exceptional situation and desperately needs the ammunition," Roth told WDR, a public broadcaster.

-The SPD has been historically an anti-war party, and Roth said he hopes that cluster munitions see little action.
-Relying instead on single projectiles, however, requires a huge boost in producing them.
+Relying on single projectiles would require a huge boost in producing them.
 Ukraine is firing thousands of rounds every day, according to White House estimates.

-Those production "failures" preclude Germany from criticizing the US decision, Jürgen Hardt, a lawmaker from the opposition Christian Democrats (CDU), said.
-"It would be pretty rich of us if we now said that cluster munitions can't be used," he told public broadcaster NDR.
+Those production "failures" preclude Germany from criticizing the US's decision, Jürgen Hardt, a lawmaker from the opposition Christian Democrats (CDU), told the public broadcaster NDR.
+"It would be pretty rich of us if we now said that cluster munitions can't be used," he said.

 During the NATO summit this week in Vilnius, Lithuania, Germany announced another package of arms for Ukraine totaling €700 million ($770 million).